Video Email Marketing: How To Send A Video Through Email (And Why)

 Video email marketing is the newest trend and it’s taken the email marketing world by storm.

-Marketers are constantly looking for ways to incorporate video in their email marketing strategies and tactics and, honestly, it seems to be working.
+Marketers are constantly looking for ways to create and edit videos, and then incorporate them in their email marketing strategies and tactics – and honestly, it seems to be working.

 But in order to reach the point where you say “Oh wow, let’s embed that video!” you, first and foremost, need to figure out what it is that you really want from your email campaign.